vlvovch/Thermal-FIST/input/list/phaseshifts/README.md

 `PhaseShifts::WritePhaseShiftFiles(channel, model, dir)` and committed for inspection; regenerate them if a channel's structure changes.

+## Excluded volume / van der Waals

+The cluster members are added as ordinary hadrons (a pi-pi channel cluster has B = 0, so it is a meson).
+They therefore receive excluded-volume / vdW parameters from the *same* quantum-number-based assignment as every other species (uniform radius, mass-proportional `(m/m_N)^{1/3}`, or baryon-content / point-like-meson).
+No special-casing is applied or needed: because the clusters are suppressed consistently with the pions they are made of, total (free + feeddown) particle densities stay consistent — whereas leaving the clusters EV-free while the pions are suppressed could drive the total pion density negative.

+Notes:
+- The cluster's nominal mass (the threshold m1 + m2) is what a mass-proportional radius scheme sees; its thermodynamics still come from the phase-shift spectral integral, not this nominal mass.
+- In the diagonal-EV model clusters never source excluded volume (their density is an interaction correction, possibly negative) but are suppressed by the global free-volume factor; in the matrix models (Crossterms/VDW/RealGas) they participate through their (meson) parameters like any other meson.
+- In the GUI, if you change the interaction settings, re-apply them after enabling phase shifts so the freshly added clusters are included.

 ## Channels

 - `pipi_I2` — repulsive pi-pi I=2 (S- and D-waves; Garcia-Martin et al.,